fxstubbe/TnBox/README.md

 TnBox is a user friendly toolbox for the analysis of high throughput mutant libraries (Tn-seq).
-It provides a set of tools allowing the user to parse and align the sequencing reads on a prokaryotic genome.
+It provides a set of tools allowing the user to parse and align sequencing reads on a prokaryotic genome.
 It then implements two algorithms (Rslide & TnIF) for the study of gene essentiality.

 For support, questions or requests, please contact: francois-xavier.stubbe@unamur.be